Degree-related internships, work experience and mentoring can help you to practice and develop professional skills under supervision in the workplace.

 Other work experience

-Having a mentor provides insights into another person's experiences including how they adjusted to study or the professional world.
-A mentor's assistance can help you to get the most out of your study and to expand your knowledge of career options and strategies post-study.
+Guidance from a mentor can help you to get the most out of your study and to expand your knowledge of future options and strategies post-study.

-Volunteering provides a opportunity for you to meet new people, gain practical experiences and develop career-related professional skills.
+Volunteering provides an opportunity for you to develop professional networks, gain real-life experiences and build your skills.